-A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the Bonus FAR for the on-site provision of a Full-Service Grocery Store (Food and Beverage Store) subject to the following standards:
+A residential, commercial, industrial, or mixed-use project may obtain additional floor area as permitted by the bonus FAR for the on-site provision of a full-service grocery store (food and beverage store) subject to the following standards:

 - a.
 The grocery store shall have at least 10,000 square feet of floor area. - b.
 The grocery store shall dedicate at least 25% of its floor area to perishable food items. - c.
-Floor area utilized as a Full-Service Grocery Store shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - d.
-The floor area devoted to a Full-Service Grocery Store shall be located on site.
+Floor area used as a full-service grocery store shall be used for such purpose for a minimum of 10 years after the Certificate of Occupancy is issued. - d.
+The floor area devoted to a full-service grocery store shall be located on-site.